apr3vau/aprnlp/README.md

 The code is developed under LispWorks.

-Supporting Neurodivergent & Transgender & Plurality!
+Supporting Neurodiversity & Transgender & Plurality!